 - For the kale and corn: When pasta has 2 minutes left to cook, stir in the kale and corn to allow it cook along with the pasta.4 cups kale, 12 ounces sweet corn kernels

 - Drain cauliflower and garlic.
-Transfer drained cauliflower and garlic to blender, along with salt, pepper, nutmeg (if using) and almond milk.
-Blend until completely smooth and thick.1 whole head of cauliflower, ½ teaspoon sea salt, ⅛ teaspoon freshly cracked black pepper, 2-3 cloves garlic, pinch nutmeg, ½ cup almond milk
+Transfer drained cauliflower to blender, along with garlic, salt, pepper, nutmeg (if using) and almond milk.
+Blend until completely smooth and thick.
+Taste and adjust seasoning or add more almond milk if it's too thick.1 whole head of cauliflower, ½ teaspoon sea salt, ⅛ teaspoon freshly cracked black pepper, 2-3 cloves garlic, pinch nutmeg, ½ cup almond milk

 - Reserve 1 cup of pasta water before draining pasta.
 Drain pasta, kale and corn in large colander and then return to pot.